 NetSpot is a highly polished WiFi scanner Windows app that’s so easy to use and comes with so many useful features that we’ve picked it as the best WiFi scanner app currently available.

-You don’t have to pay even a cent to use NetSpot’s Discover mode to instantly discover all nearby WiFi networks and see their details.
+You don’t have to pay even a cent to use NetSpot’s Inspector Mode to instantly discover all nearby WiFi networks and see their details.

-NetSpot also features another WiFi analysis mode, called Survey.
+NetSpot also features another WiFi analysis modes, called Survey and Planning.
 With the Survey mode, you can create WiFi strength heatmaps that show signal dead zones, helping you figure out the best place for your router.

 While the same functionality can be found in other WiFi scanner apps, no other app is so well designed and such a pleasure to use as NetSpot, earning it the top spot on this list.